astrid-project/cb-manager/tutorial/network-link-type.md

 ## Read

-To get the list of Network Link:
+To get the list of network Link types:

 **GET** /_type_/_network-link_

-The response includes all the Network Link types created.
+The response includes all the network link types created.

 It is possible to filter the results using the following request body: